Ingestion

 Please raise a support ticket here with the required information to start the onboarding process.

-By default, Ingestion users can upload files only.
-You can also request to be added as a User with Egress, which allows you to both upload and download files via SFTP.
+By default, ingestion users can only upload files.
+If you need to download files too, raise a ticket to request Egress access which allows you to upload and download files using SFTP.

 - Egress S3 bucket